adamhutchings/OpenScoutingArchitecture/README.md

 quotation marks.)
 x.2
-- The implementation setting file shall define the following data as a set of key-value pairs, wit the value always an integer value:
+- The implementation setting file shall define the following data as a set of key-value pairs, with the value always an integer value:
     - osa_version: the latest OSA version the implementation is compliant with
     - osa_scout_id: whether scout IDs are used (0 or 1)
+    - osa_game_year: which year the game is from